|The Frankfurt-Tipp rating:|

 |Production country:||Großbritannien/Italien 2013|

-John May (Eddie Marsan) is a loner who lives only for his job: he takes care that lonely deceased people get the last honor.
-He meticulously searches for living relatives, writes the funeral speeches and even takes part in the funerals himself.
-Mr. May invests a lot of effort and time in his work - time that is completely unnecessary in the eyes of his superiors.
-Time is money, and money is simply not worth the dead that no one knows any more.
-And so Mr. May's position is cancelled without further ado and he only has time to complete one last case.
-Mr. May must try to find out more about a certain Billy Stokes who died in a neglected apartment directly opposite May's own home.
-This search becomes for the loner an exciting journey, which will also represent a dramatic turning point for his own life...
+John May (Eddie Marsan) is a loner who lives only for his job: making sure lonely deceased people are given their final respects.
+He meticulously searches for relatives still alive, writes the eulogies and even attends the funerals himself.
+Mr. May invests a lot of effort and, above all, time in his work - time that is completely unnecessary in the eyes of his superiors.
+After all, time is money, and money is simply not worth dead bodies that no one knows anymore.
+And so Mr. May's job is summarily eliminated, leaving him only time to complete one last case.
+In doing so, Mr. May must try to find out more about a certain Billy Stokes, who died in a squalid apartment directly across the street from May's own home.
+This quest becomes an exciting journey for the loner that will also be a drastic turning point for his own life.

 There is one word that I try to avoid in my reviews when possible.
 It is the word laconic, which in my mind is all too often just the feuilleton transliteration for boring.
 But every once in a while, even I can't help but use the term to describe a character or the humor of a film.
 Mr. May and the Whisper of Eternity is such a film.
 Eddie Marsan's portrayal of the very introverted John May practically screams laconic into the audience from the first shot.
 And yes, for many a viewer the word will mean nothing but yawning boredom in this case as well.
 But on the other hand, this absolutely withdrawn performance, the often motionless facial expression fits perfectly with the character of Mr. May and his reclusive nature.